sajink/az.storage/README.md

 # Azure Storage Helpers

-This library has helper classes to easily access and manipulate Azure Storage Tables and Blobs
+This library has helper classes to easily access and manipulate Azure Storage Tables and Blobs.

+The library assumes Table name is same as Type name.
+It is possible to override this default behavior by specifying a Table name.

 ## Creating a cached Dictionary of <PartitionKey, <RowKey, Name>>
 ```csharp